THE TURNING POINT TOUR IN HOLLAND

 Friday September 14, 2018

-Today we’ll be visiting the fortress of Bourtange.
-Our friend Mo (that’s short for Maureen) will show you around.
+Today we’ll be visiting the fortress of Bourtange where a lovely lady will show you around.

 In 1580 William of Orange gave the order to build a fort on the sand ridge in the Bourtanger moor, on the border of modern Germany.
 On the order of William Louis of Nassau the fortress was raised in 1593.
 Between 1593 and 1851 Bourtange was an important fortress.
 An agrarian village came into being when the fortress was dismantled in 1851.
 Only a few buildings still remembered the glory of yesteryear.
 Between 1967 and 1992 the fortress was reconstructed.
 The ramparts were again raised, ditches were dug and soldiers’ barracks were built.